Antonia-Lake/Software-Engineering-GIS-Development/README.md

 # About
-This project is created to store my homework and final-project of the lesson "Software Engineering and GIS Development".
+This responsitory is created to store my homework and final-project of the lesson 'Software Engineering and GIS Development'.
 If you have any course-related questions or suggestions, please contact me via my email.